Babinski Reflex In Babies: What Is It & When to Be Concerned?

 1. How common is it for a baby to have an abnormal Babinski reflex?

-Research done on the primitive reflexes in newborns indicates that about thirty-three percent of newborns born in a high-risk pregnancy have an abnormal Babinski reflex, with lesser instances among children with older gestational age.
+Research done on primitive reflexes in babies indicates that about thirty-three percent of newborns born in a high-risk pregnancy have an abnormal Babinski reflex, with lesser instances among children with older gestational age.
 However, it is not known if these findings can be extrapolated to larger populations (5).

 2. Can the Babinski reflex predict future cognitive and motor development in infants?